Museum visitors cuddle among a series of giant woolen coral forest sculptures

 Mathematics Blackboard

-The Mathematics Blackboard is a drawing created on-site, on an old-style school blackboard, that diagrams the mathematics of hyperbolic geometry underlying the forms of living and crocheted reef organisms.
+The Mathematics Blackboard is a large-scale drawing on a traditional school blackboard, diagramming the hyperbolic geometry underlying living reef organisms and crochet reef forms.
 [Dimensions: W 16 feet x H 4 feet.]

 The Midden

-Note: This piece is not part of the standard Traveling Exhibition and requires additional resources and budget.
+Note: This piece is not part of the standard Traveling Exhibition and requires additional resources.
 See here for more about The Midden, and here on the role of plastic in the Crochet Reef project.